ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Why Letting Go of Kubernetes Worked for Us</blockquote>

 <h3>4.
-Understanding Sidecar Proxies: Kubernetes vs. Docker Containers - <a href="https://medium.com/@moetezafif/understanding-sidecar-proxies-kubernetes-vs-docker-containers-71735e131248" target="_blank" rel="noopener noreferrer">link</a></h3>
+RIP DevRel (2010–2024): Why it died — and how to stop killing it - <a href="https://medium.com/@mbianchidev/rip-devrel-2010-2024-why-it-died-and-how-to-stop-killing-it-0f7eb94d4aa4" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `AFIF Moetez`**
+✍️ **posted by `Matteo Bianchi`**

-<blockquote>In modern microservices architectures, sidecar proxies play a pivotal role in managing service-to-service communication, handling tasks…</blockquote>
+<blockquote>Pour one out for Developer Relations, cause it’s about to be gone, for good.
+Forget everything I did last year as a DevRel in the Cloud…</blockquote>

 <h3>5.
 Ray Batch Inference at Pinterest (Part 3) - <a href="https://medium.com/pinterest-engineering/ray-batch-inference-at-pinterest-part-3-4faeb652e385" target="_blank" rel="noopener noreferrer">link</a></h3>